Microsoft Security Graph Integration for SOAR

 }

-Example Pre-Process Script:
+Example Function Input Script:

 inputs.microsoft_security_graph_alert_id = incident.properties.microsoft_security_graph_alert_id

-Example Post-Process Script:
+Example Function Post Process Script:

 user_states = results.content.userStates